Yaroslav's Court

-Yaroslav's Court (Ярославово Дворище, Yaroslavovo Dvorishche) was the princely compound in the city of Novgorod the Great.
-Today it is roughly the area around the Trade Mart, the St. Nicholas Cathedral, the Church of St. Procopius, and the Church of the Myrrh-bearing Women.
-The Trade Mart renovated and heavily modified in the sixteenth and seventeenth centuries, is all that is left of the princely palace itself.
-The prince also had a compound called the Riurik's Court (Riurikovo Gorodishche) south of the marketside of the city.
+Yaroslav's Court (Ярославово дворище) was a princely compound in the city of Veliky Novgorod, Russia.
+It is now roughly the area around the Trade Side and includes the following buildings: St. Nicholas Cathedral, the Church of St. Procopius, and the Church of the Myrrh-Bearing Women.

+The prince also had a compound called Gorodische, located south of the Trade Side in the city.

+History

-Yaroslav's Court is named after Yaroslav the Wise who, while prince of Novgorod in 988–1015, built a palace there.
-The Novgorodian veche often met in front of Yaroslav's Court and in 1224 several pagan sorcerers were burned at the stake there.
+Yaroslav's Court is named after Yaroslav the Wise, who built a palace there while he was the prince of Novgorod in the early 11th century.

-According to the traditional scholarship, after the Novgorodians evicted Prince Vsevolod Mstislavich in 1136, Novgorod began electing their princes and forbade them from holding land in Novgorod.
-Yaroslav's Court then ceased to be a princely compound and the prince resided at Riurik's Court.
-Between 1113 and 1136, the Saint Nicholas Cathedral was built at the court.
-The cathedral is intact and is the second oldest building in Novgorod after the Saint Sophia Cathedral.
+According to traditional scholarship, after the Novgorodians expelled Prince Vsevolod Mstislavich in 1136, the Novgorodians began electing their princes and forbade them from holding land in Novgorod.
+Yaroslav's Court then ceased to be a princely compound and the prince continued to reside at Rurikovo Gorodische.
+Between 1113 and 1136, St. Nicholas Cathedral was built at the court.
+The cathedral is intact and is the second-oldest building in Novgorod, after the Cathedral of St. Sophia.

+The Novgorodian veche (popular assembly) often met in front of Yaroslav's Court.
+In 1224, several pagan sorcerers were burned at the stake there.

+The Trade Side, renovated and heavily modified during the 16th and 17th centuries, is all that is left of the princely palace itself.

+In 2025, researchers from the Institute of Archaeology of the Russian Academy of Sciences discovered a seal attributed to Yaroslav the Wise at Yaroslav's Court.
+It was the second such seal found in Novgorod; the first was discovered in 1994.
+The researchers described it as one of the oldest Russian seals.